 Get Help From Friends and Family

 Getting help from friends and family at this time so you can concentrate on feeding your baby and resting, having a wash maybe even having time to get dressed but asking for help with meals, other children, and housework will take some pressure off you.

 Think about using lying-down positions when feeding – putting in place all the safety factors for you and your baby.
 If you are happy with someone coming into your bedroom and putting baby into their Moses basket/cot after you have finished feeding, then you can continue to relax and have a nap as well.

 Extra feeding will of course take its toll on your body too so make sure you’re eating healthily as well as soothing sore nipples with our HPA Lanolin Nipple Cream.

-Growth spurts also help you baby to learn new things.
+Growth spurts also help your baby to learn new things.
 If not already doing so you may find your baby is able to roll over.
 Try and encourage them to roll both ways.
-You can do this by holding their favourite toy just out of reach so they have to roll toward you.
+You can do this by holding their favourite toy just out of reach, so they have to roll toward you.

-Some babies – and don’t we all wish we had this baby – sail through growth spurts and the only way you know it has happened as they weigh more or clothes are suddenly very snug fitting.
+Some babies – and don’t we all wish we had this baby – sail through growth spurts and the only way you know it has happened is as they weigh more, or clothes are suddenly very snug fitting.